Makeup Competition Rules & Regulations

 The Skin Games Makeup Competition, provides an opportunity for makeup artists to demonstrate their skills and to challenge themselves.
-In order to achieve the best result, the work can be completed with the assistance of hairdresser, stylist, photographer etc. As if it was for a magazine’s cover photo!
+In order to achieve the best result, make sure that you complete the look to include hair and clothing choices.
+As if it was for a magazine’s cover photo!

-To win Best Makeup Artist, you must enter and compete in at least 3 categories.
-The winner will be the one with the highest combined score in 3 categories.
+To win Best Makeup Artist, you must enter and compete in all 3 categories (not including Selfie) .
+The winner will be the one with the highest combined score in all 3 categories (not including Selfie) .

-- Each competitor can submit one model only per category.
+- Each competitor will have one model per category.